lkmarcum/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 The inner while loop on its own would have a runtime of O(logn) because the value of j is being doubled in every iteration, so the evaluation of j < n is going to return false quickly.

-Part of me thinks this might just be O(n) since the while-loop will stop firing before the for-loop ends in most cases, but it still feels safer to combine their runtimes to O(nlogn).
+Part of me thinks this might just be O(n) since the while-loop will stop firing long before the for-loop ends in most cases, but it still feels safer to combine their runtimes to O(nlogn).

 c) O(n)